Crizomb/android_hosting_tutorials/README.md

 That's your phone private/local ip address (often start with 192.168) !
 Note it somewhere it will be useful !

-8) run :
-``whoami`` (It's your username !)
+8) run : ``whoami`` (It's your username !)
 And also note the result somewhere

-9)
-run :
-``sshd`` (To start an ssh server)
+9) run : ``sshd`` (To start an ssh server)

-10)
-Go to your computer, and connect to your phone via ssh.
-On linux based system : run :
+10) Go to your computer, and connect to your phone via ssh, run :
 ``ssh -p 8022 <username>@<local_ip>``
 (username is the result of whoami, and you got local_ip by running ifconfig.
 And termux use 8022 port by default for none root user)
 Setup some crappy password and here you go !
-You can know control termux and your phone from your computer !
+You can now control termux and your phone from your computer !
 Little advice : Create a small bash script to run this easily when needed

 # Optional boot set-up